The effects of magnetic fields on magnetic dipole moments: Conclusion

 We have examined the effect of magnetic fields on the magnetic moment of leptons.
 As the magnetic moments of electrons and muons are being measured with an extreme accuracy, the effect of magnetic fields may not be negligible.
 For the pure QED contribution one can read off the effect from the known results for the ground state energy under the constant magnetic field~\cite{Newton:1954zz,Tsai:1973jex} while for the QCD corrections we calculate the leading hadronic contributions up to quadratic order in the external magnetic field, which consist of the leading hadronic vacuum polarization as well as the light-by-light scattering.

 One naively expects the effect of the magnetic field would be $\frac{\alpha}{\pi}|eB|/m^2$ and comparable to the current experimental uncertainties for electrons.
 However, the effect turns out to come from the quadratic order in $(eB)$ and thus too small to be detected.
 We also estimate the refraction of the electron at the boundary of the magnetic field, which is found to be linear in $B$ but quadratic in $\alpha$ with the kinematical suppression, $m{\cal E}/p^2$, due to the large electron momentum $p$.
-The refraction changes the shape of the electron distribution at the electron counter in the current muon $g-2$ experiment.
-With the modified shape one could not only measure the refraction effect but also improve the experimental uncertainties in the measurement of muon $g-2$, if the statistics is sufficiently high enough.
+The refraction changes the shape of the electron distribution at the electron counter at the level of $10^{-8}$, which is quite small but could be measurable at the current muon $g-2$ experiment.
+With the modified shape one could not only measure the refraction effect but also improve the experimental uncertainties in the measurement of muon $g-2$.

 Finally in the Appendices we discuss the general field-dependent form factors and we show the Ward-Takahashi identity in the presence of the magnetic field, needed to check the consistency of our calculations.